elicus/wpmozo-addons-lite-for-elementor/readme.txt

 == Upgrade Notice ==

 == Changelog ==
-2024-11-28 - Version 1.3.0
+2025-01-10 - Version 1.4.0
-- NEW: New widget Testimonial Slider.
+- NEW: New widget Price List.
-- NEW: New widget Twitter Embedded Tweet.
+- NEW: New widget Facebook Like.
-- NEW: New widget Twitter Follow Button.
+- NEW: New widget Facebook Share.
-- NEW: New widget Twitter Share Button.
+- NEW: New widget Facebook Comments.
-- FIXED: Security issue with title heading level in all widget.
+- NEW: New widget Facebook Embedded Video.